ibexa/documentation-developer/docs/api/rest_api_responses.md

 Using CORS is not limited to REST API resources and can be used for any resource of the platform.

-The CORS bundle add `Access-Control-Allow-Origin` header to the response.
+The CORS bundle adds an `Access-Control-Allow-Origin` header to the response.

 #### Configuration